Sumon-DevCoder/mongodb-fundamental/README.md

-# MongoDB Guide

 ## Introduction

 MongoDB is a leading open-source document-oriented NoSQL database management system.
-It provides a flexible and scalable solution for storing and managing data. > google, facebook, eBay ext
+It provides a flexible and scalable solution for storing and managing data. > google, facebook, eBay etc.

 > > noSQL = not only SQL and non-relational databases --> real-time-data-processing, high perfomance, flexible data model, Flexible, schemaless. its not following traditional database.